sva-dsi/2017-fall-course/lectures/charts.md

 * [Data.gov](http://www.data.gov/) - almost every government/city has an "open data portal" intiative where you can download data of interest to you, and search through for differnt formats
 * [Federal Data Listing](https://etherpad.mozilla.org/fed-data)
 * [Enigma.io](http://enigma.io/) - loads more open data, larger datasets, and tools for correlating multple datasets
-* [Exversion](https://exversion.com/) - similar data catalog, they also have a fabulous newsletter (subscribe for cool datasets in your inbox)
 * [NYC Open Data](https://nycopendata.socrata.com/) - loads of cities have "socrata" portals where you can download data
 * [NASA Data](https://data.nasa.gov/)
 * [IRE Database Library](https://www.ire.org/nicar/database-library/) - IRE also provides a lot of open data to investigative journos, along with data dictionaries telling you how to read it